cmusson/StickyNotes-CavasAPI-Project/README.md

 Users can draw on the canvas below the input area, clearing the canvas by pressing the clear drawing button.

+Multiple images can also be added on top of the canvas and moved where desired, then removed when desired.

 To run this app:

 - Navigate inside the client folder in the terminal